A non-cancerous tumor made up of an abnormal mixture of cells and tissues that are normally found in the part of the body where the tumor grows.

-see high-dose rate (or temporary) brachytherapy.
+See high-dose rate or temporary brachytherapy.

-see durable power of attorney for health care.
+See durable power of attorney for health care.

--ee-uh or hem-at
+-ee-uh or hem-AT-uh-KEEZ

-bright red blood in the stool.
+Bright red blood in the poop (stool).

-a collection of blood outside a blood vessel caused by a leak or an injury.
+A collection of blood outside a blood vessel caused by a leak or an injury.
 A bruise is an example of a hematoma.

-blood in the urine.
+Blood in the urine.
+See also urine.

-surgical removal of part of the colon.
+Surgical removal of part of the colon.

-enlarged or swollen veins inside the rectum or colon.
+Enlarged or swollen veins inside the rectum or colon.
 They don’t cause cancer or become cancer, but they can cause pain, itching, and irritation.
-They can also cause slight bleeding, which can result in a positive fecal occult blood test or fecal immunochemical test even when no cancer is present.
+They can also cause bleeding, which can result in a positive fecal occult blood test or fecal immunochemical test even when no cancer is present.
 See also colon, colorectal cancer screening, fecal immunochemical test, fecal occult blood test, rectum.

-having to do with the liver.
+Having to do with the liver.

-enlargement of the liver.
+Enlargement of the liver.